Skip to content

 Writers, when have you found it easy to break up with a client?
 What was the situation?

-7 responses to “When Breaking Up is Easy to Do”
+7 thoughts on “When Breaking Up is Easy to Do”

 I broke up with a magazine who not only wanted batches of articles at small fees, but I was only allowed (and then told) to use resources from affiliates/advertisers in the "articles."